wxwern/cs2103t-tp/docs/UserGuide.md

 ## Using Jobby

-This section explains how we can understand and interact with Jobby via commands.
+This section explains how you can understand and interact with Jobby via commands.

 If you're looking for the list of available commands, check out the [Features](#features) section instead.